feature-engine/feature_engine/docs/user_guide/selection/SelectByInformationValue.rst

     ['A1', 'A6', 'A10', 'A12']

 The attribute :code:`information_values_` shows the IV scores for each variable.
-Let's look at :code:`information_values_` with the values rounded to three decimal places:
+Let's look at :code:`information_values_` with the the IV scores rounded to three decimal places:

 .. code:: python